 For international Championship, and cup events the correspondence is held between the National Authorities.
-The

-Organising Committee will keep blank entry forms at the disposal of the drivers.
+The Organising Committee will keep blank entry forms at the disposal of the drivers.

-An entry is not valid unless it reaches the organising committee within the time prescribed in the advance programme.
+An entry is not valid unless it reaches the organising committee within the time and with the fees paid as prescribed in the advance programme.